 5 Additional Differences

-Cloud Protection Manager (CPM), is an enterprise-class backup and disaster recovery solution for the EC2 compute cloud.
+N2WS Backup & Recovery, A Native AWS Cloud Backup SolutionN2WS Backup & Recovery (CPM), is an enterprise-class backup and disaster recovery solution for the EC2 compute cloud.
 It is available as a service, and allows you to register multiple AWS accounts.
 You can configure policies and schedules to take automated snapshot backups.
 Additionally, it enables you to configure policies to remove old snapshots.
 CPM provides automated and regular backups using the features listed below:

 - Flexible backup policies and schedules